-- Pareto Analysis: Representation of the portion of the most severe failures within the total risk (20/80-Rules) - Difference Analysis: Shows the improvements of the risk valuations due to completed actions and/or the more recent state of actions not yet completed - Frequency Analysis: RPN Frequency distribution within the data - Actions for Responsible Persons: Overview providing information of actions assigned to the responsible person - Risk Matrix: Representation of severity and occurrence (according to VDA) and categorisation in red, yellow and green.
+- Pareto Analysis: Representation of the portion of the most severe failures within the total risk (20/80-Rules) - Pareto compact: Simplified visualization of the Pareto Analysis - Difference Analysis: Shows the improvements of the risk valuations due to completed actions and/or the more recent state of actions not yet completed - Frequency Analysis: RPN Frequency distribution within the data - Actions for Responsible Persons: Overview providing information of actions assigned to the responsible person - Risk Matrix: Matrix representation of the frequency of valuation combinations (e.g. O vs. D) with risk classes

 All of the evaluations can be adjusted to your needs by changing the parameters.
-The rankings can be saved and reused later.
+The evaluations can be saved and reused later.